jonshiach/graphics-notes/_sources/_pages/06_3D_worlds.md

 </video>
 </center>

 4. Add a feature to your program that allows the user to increase or decrease the field of view angle using the up and down arrow keys.
 Your code should limit the field of view angle so it is never less than $10^\circ$ or greater than $90^\circ$.
-Hint: The `keyboardInput()` function at the bottom of the **main.cpp** file checks if the <a href="https://www.glfw.org/docs/3.3/group__keys.html" target="_blank">escape key</a> has been pressed and quits the application if it has.
+Hint: The `keyboardInput()` function at the bottom of the **Lab06_3D_worlds.cpp** file checks if the <a href="https://www.glfw.org/docs/3.3/group__keys.html" target="_blank">escape key</a> has been pressed and quits the application if it has.

 <center>
 <video controls muted="true" loop="true" width="400">
     <source src="../_static/06_Ex4.mp4" type="video/mp4">
 </video>
 </center>

+5. Add functions called `lookAt()` and `perspective()` to your `Maths` class that calculate the view and perspective projection matrices.
+Replace the use of the equivalent glm functions with your own.